 Make sure you have a tick checklist before your outdoor adventure in Florida.

-Tick population is increasing in the United States, especially in the country’s eastern regions.
-So, our responsibility is to stay away from ticks and take necessary precautions as recommended by the Florida government.
+Tick population is increasing in the United States, especially in the country’s eastern regions including Florida.
+So, it is our responsibility to stay away from ticks and take necessary precautions to keep yourself away from ticks and protect you and your family from getting tick infection and tick-borne diseases.